-Applications for places in Selective Schools for Years 8-11 are available from late June each year from the Department of Education (DoE) High Performing Students Unit website.
+Applications for places in Selective Schools for Years 8-11 are available from late June each year from the Department of Education (DoE) High Performing Students Team website.
 STHS has its own additional application form which will be available at the same time.
 Applicants should complete BOTH forms to apply for Years 8-11.

 Years 8, 9 and 10

 Entrance to Years 8, 9 and 10 is through application with supporting evidence, plus an interview.
-Entry is dependent upon vacancies, usually only one or two each year as a place becomes vacant.
+Entry is dependent upon vacancies.

 Entrance to Year 11 is through application with supporting evidence, an interview and a selection test.
 Approximately 15-20 students are accepted into Year 11 each year.
 Applicants are assessed for suitability on their application.
 Applicants may then be invited for interview and test.

 The High Performing Students Team (HPST) Application Form and STHS Application form can be downloaded from this page on 19 June 2020, and need to be returned to the school office by the closing date of 24 July 2020.
 Please note - your application must consist of both parts:

-- The High Performing Students Team Application Form Years 8-12 HPST Application Form 2021 and
+1 - The High Performing Students Team Application Form Years 8-12 HPST Application Form 2021 and

 2 - The School Application Form for the particular academic year you wish to enter.

-- Complete the High Performing Students Unit Application Form.
+- Complete the High Performing Students Team (HPST) Application Form

 - Complete the STHS Application Form for the year in which you are applying.This form requests details in a number of areas of expertise, as well as detailing the documentation required: academic excellence, music, public speaking, debating, performance, sport, leadership, school service, community service, competitions, reasons for selecting Sydney Technical High School, personal qualities, other areas.

-- Supply a copy of each of your last two School Reports, together with any other documents that support your application including NAPLAN results.
+- Supply a copy of each of your two most recent School Reports, and all other documents that support your application including NAPLAN results.
 Do not include originals with your application.

-Return your application to the school no later than the deadline in late July.
+Return your application to the school no later than the deadline in July.

 Applications will be accepted in person or by post.
 Applications cannot be submitted by email or fax.